 Here we take a look at just a few of the ways in which electric boats are good for the planet.

-One of the biggest benefits of electric boats is that they are 100% emission-free which means harmful substances such as carbon monoxide, hydrocarbons, particulate matter and nitrogen oxides are not released into the atmosphere.
+One of the biggest benefits of electric boats is that the propulsion is emissions-free which means harmful substances such as carbon monoxide, hydrocarbons, particulate matter and nitrogen oxides are not released into the atmosphere whilst the engine is running.
 Combustion engines, on the other hand, release high levels of these pollutants into the air via exhaust fumes which not only reduce the air quality but can also be unpleasant for passengers, wildlife and other water users.

 No Water Pollution